Kerio Technologies: History

 Kerio's main products (in the early 2000s) were Kerio Personal Firewall and Kerio WinRoute Firewall and the company focused on collaboration software with Kerio MailServer.
 Kerio discontinued its Personal Firewall in late 2005, which was then acquired by Sunbelt Software.

 Starting in 2010, Kerio MailServer was renamed to Kerio Connect and Kerio WinRoute to Kerio Control.
 Kerio introduced Kerio Operator, an IP PBX system, in 2011 and Samepage, a file sharing and collaboration software, in 2013.

 In January 2017, Kerio was bought by GFI Software.
 Kerio Connect, Kerio Control, Kerio Operator and Kerio Cloud became GFI assets but Samepage was not part of the acquisition.

+Products and services

+Kerio provides IT products and services mainly in security solutions which are physical devices and virtual appliance that could run on virtualization platforms such as VMware vSphere.